tagohd/mono/Characters/Luke Campbell.md

 **Plot:** Luke awakens in his house.
 He is a young man of average height, perhaps somewhat on the short side, and a bit scrawny.
 He’s not malnourished, per se, but he isn’t exactly musclebound, either.
 He gets dressed, heads outside, and picks some tulips from the garden.
 It’s a beautiful day outside.
 He goes to the neighboring house, knocks on the door, and asks for Sam.

 ## Various Luke Characterizations
-Main idea: Luke was fully aware the Orb was made of chocolate and wanted to eat it from the start
+Main idea: Luke was fully aware [[CURSED AL'S CURSED ORB|the Orb]] was made of chocolate and wanted to eat it from the start

 - As the middle way between dogs and humans, dog people are very intolerant to chocolate, but don’t die from it (unless they eat a ton maybe).
 - Because of this, some more reckless dog people (deople?) want to eat chocolate even more as it is the forbidden snack